Best Bozeman Area Camping Spots Away from Crowds

 Best feature: Something for everyone!
 Hiking, scenic drives, developed campgrounds, or seclusion.
 This stretch of camping opportunities has it all!

 This might be a bit of a jaunt from Bozeman (about an hour and a half), but you won't be disappointed you made the trip.
 Canyon Ferry Lake was formed by the Canyon Ferry Dam which creates the lake from the Missouri River.
 It can get busy in the height of summertime fun, but you can generally find easy access camping somewhere around the lake.
 There are several campgrounds to choose from depending on which end of the lake you like best, and it's great for either tent camping or hard-side camping.
 Warning, this is rattlesnake country so be on the lookout for rattlers, especially with kids and dogs!

 Best feature: Canyon Ferry Lake of course!
 It's a haven for water recreationists and walking the banks is great if you're in search of rocks, driftwood formations, or a place to sun yourself!

 Ennis Lake Camping

 Another little drive out from Bozeman, and you'll discover Ennis Lake.
 A second favorite reservoir in Southwest Montana, what makes this one so unique would be the depth.
 It averages about 8 feet deep, which means the water stays pretty warm in the summertime, perfect for swimming, boating, and other water fun!
 Meadow Lake Campground is your best bet for camping here.
-It's right along the shore and with spots are spread out instead of stacked on top of each other, so you'll definitely have space from the other campers.
+It's right along the shore and spots are spread out instead of stacked on top of each other, so you'll definitely have space from the other campers.
 Last summer, two friends, myself, and our three dogs camped there for a night.
-In the morning, we woke up to a pair of pelicans diving the water for fish.
+In the morning, we woke up to a pair of pelicans diving in the water for fish.
 That was a sight to see!